 Find the right funding

-The first step to getting funding is to search among our calls for proposals, to see if any of them can suit your project.
+The first step to get funding is to search among our calls for proposals, to see if any of them can suit your project.
 The calls for proposals have different purposes and are aimed at different target groups.
-Each call for proposals contains a number of conditions that you must fulfill, in order for us to be able to assess whether we should finance the project.
+Each call for proposals contains a number of conditions that you must meet, so that we can assess whether we should finance the project.

 Find the right funding